Pixailz/Insseption/README.md

 # Insseption

 ## TODO

-- link .env to all Dockerfile
+- all the bonuses and more